Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 # 2. Classes

-Adventurers in the _Vale of Myths_ have ten classes to choose from.
+Adventurers in _Vale of Myths_ have ten classes to choose from.

 | Focus        | Class         | Description                                                                   |
 | ------------ | ------------- | ----------------------------------------------------------------------------- |